argoproj/argo-cd/docs/faq.md

 To change the password, edit the `argocd-secret` secret and update the `admin.password` field with a new bcrypt hash.

 !!! note "Generating a bcrypt hash"
-    Use the following command to generate a bcrypt hash for `admin.password`

-        argocd account bcrypt --password <YOUR-PASSWORD-HERE>
+    Use a trustworthy, offline `bcrypt` implementation such as the [Python bcrypt library](https://pypi.org/project/bcrypt/) to generate the hash.

+        pip3 install bcrypt
+        python3 -c "import bcrypt; print(bcrypt.hashpw(b'YOUR-PASSWORD-HERE', bcrypt.gensalt()).decode())"

 To apply the new password hash, use the following command (replacing the hash with your own):